Tangent Space Excitation Ansatz for Quantum Circuits

-As the basis of excitation in SMA is obtained by adding a perturbation layer on the final variational ground state, to go beyond the SMA, one reasonable way is to insert the perturbation layer between arbitrary consecutive layers of the ground state circuits, see Fig.~\ref{fig:excitation_ansatz}(a) for a schematic illustration.
+As the basis of excitation in SMA is obtained by adding a perturbation layer on the final variational ground state, to go beyond SMA, one reasonable way is to insert the perturbation at arbitrary layer of the ground state circuit, see Fig.~\ref{fig:excitation_ansatz}(a) for a schematic illustration.
 Moreover, the single site operator $G$ in SMA can be naturally extended to a multisite gate.
 With this general scheme, we now describe our ansatz.

-Our excitation ansatz is defined in the following subspace.
-Suppose the added gate $G$ (located between layer $l$ and $l+1$) acts non-trivially on $n$ qubits, which can be taken from the operator basis $\{X,Y,Z,I\}^{\otimes n}$.
+Suppose the added gate $G$ (located between layer $l$ and $l+1$) acts non-trivially on $n$ qubits, which is taken from the operator basis $\{X,Y,Z,I\}^{\otimes n}$.
 For a momentum $K$ sector, we take a superposition to form the state

 which is an unnormalized eigenstate of translation operator $T$ with momentum $K=2\pi m/N$ ($m=0,1,\ldots,N-1$).
-(Here for notational simplicity, we introduce the state in the 1D setting.)
-Then we collect states with all different $G$ in different layers to construct a subspace $\mathbb{V}$ of the total Hilbert space $\mathbb{H}$.
-Denoting the total number of such states as $\chi$, the states $\{|\phi_j\rangle, j=1,2,\ldots,\chi\}$ form a set of overcomplete basis for this subspace, as some of the states could be linearly dependent.
-Note that, the original variational ground state is included in $\mathbb{V}$, and its dimension only scales linearly with the depth $D$, while being independent of the system size $N$.
-Note also that, when implementing this ansatz in a quantum device, one can consider each of the configurations in Eq.~\eqref{eq:1D_basis} separately, which we discuss in the End Matter.
+(Here for notational simplicity, we introduce the state in 1D setting.)
+Then we collect states with all different $G$ to construct a subspace $\mathbb{V}_l$ of the total Hilbert space $\mathbb{H}$.
+We can further obtain a space $\mathbb{V}$ which is a direct sum of $\mathbb{V}_l$ with different $l$: $\mathbb{V}=\oplus_l\mathbb{V}_l$.
+It is clear that the SMA is included in $\mathbb{V}$ (see Fig.~\ref{fig:excitation_ansatz}(b)), and is systematically improved by subspaces $\mathbb{V}_l$ with smaller $l$, providing a physical intuition that $\mathbb{V}$ is close to the low-energy sector.
+As the dimension of each $\mathbb{V}_l$ is independent of system size $N$, $\mathbb{V}$ has a dimension linear in circuit depth $D$, while independent of $N$.